 Alemon Microphone for GoPro HERO3, HERO3+,HERO4

-This is another GoPro plug in mic that can clip to your collar.
+This is another GoPro mic that can clip to your collar.
 It is powered by a button battery so it won’t run down your camera battery.
 It includes a metal collar clip, a foam wind cover and a storage pouch.
 The cord is 2 foot long so depending on what you’re wanting to use it for, you may have to choose a model with a longer cord.
-The ratings for this product are excellent, and for the great price point, you’re unlikely to go wrong.
+The rating for this product are excellent, and for the great price point, you’re unlikely to go wrong.
 Do make sure to check the item is compatible with your model of action camera – this mic will not work with the Hero 2.

 PANNOVO Clip-on Condenser Mic Adapter

 This PANNOVO has a 4-foot cord, which makes it a good option if the cord on the Alemon mic is too short for your needs.
 The foam wind cover is built in, and it comes with a small carry pouch.
 It is cheaper than the Alemon brand mic, and some users report the plastic clip can be fragile.
-However, it has excellent reviews and users report exceptional sound quality for the price.
+However, it has excellent review and users report exceptional sound quality for the price.
 This will work for the Hero 3, Hero 3+ and Hero 4.

 REMOVU RM-M1+A1 Wireless Microphone and Receiver